thomasw/djproxy/README.md

 ProxyPassReverse /service_prefix/ http://service.com/
 ```

-`verify_ssl`  and `csrf_exempt` are optional (and default to True), but
+`base_url` and `prefix` are required.
+All other configuration values are
-base_url and prefix are required.
+optional.

-`middleware` and `append_middleware` are also optional.
-If neither are present,
+Default values:

-the default proxy middleware set will be used.
-If middleware is specified,
+verify_ssl - True
-then the default proxy middleware list will be replaced.
-If
+csrf_exempt - True
-append_middleware is specified, the list will be appended to the end of
+stream - True
-the middleware set.
-Use `append_middleware` if you want to add additional
+middleware - HttpProxy list of default middleware
-proxy behaviors without modifying the default behaviors.
+append_middleware - [] (used to add additional middleware to `middleware`)

 ## Proxy middleware